jbannick/rust_dds_tms_01/README.md

 You should see cargo downloading its dependencies and building the app.

 ### How to run this app:

+Note: This single app runs as either a Publisher or Subscriber server.
+You run it in two Terminal Windows on the same computer.

 On your Linux, Windows, or MacOS computer